PathologyDataScience/HistomicsML2/docs/installation.rst

 .. note:: Apache and Mysql servers on HistomicsML-TA docker run on Port 80 and 3306 respectively.
    If you already use these ports, you should stop the servers.
+   And, docker installation is required.

 The HistomicsML-TA docker can be run on any platform with the following steps:

-1. Install docker

-* For docker install, refer to https://docs.docker.com/engine/installation/

-2. Pull the HistomicsML-TA docker images to your system and start the containers
+1. Pull the HistomicsML-TA docker images to your system and start the containers

 .. code-block:: bash